huggingface/transformers/examples/research_projects/wav2vec2/FINE_TUNE_XLSR_WAV2VEC2.md

 ### How to create the readme

 The model card is written in markdown (`.md`) and should be added by simply clicking on the "Add model card" button which is found on the top right corner.
-You are encouraged to copy paste the following template into your model card.
+You are encouraged to copy-paste the following template into your model card.
 Make sure that you read and consequently remove all #TODO: statements from the model card.

 <======================Copy from here=========================